 Once an area of poverty for most of the 1900s, Matera is now a fascinating destination rich with culture, amazing restaurants and posh cave hotels.
 The historical Sassi di Matera was named a UNESCO World Heritage site in 1993.
 As we explore the ancient city, I didn’t feel like I was in Italy at times and could see why it’s the film location for movies like Ben Hur.

 Most of the streets are pedestrian only and it’s easy to get lost in the labyrinth of winding staircases and passages.
-As we approached a lookout point, we’d say, “Well, what incredible view is this going to be?”
-Matera is right up there with Positano in the incredible view category.
+Matera is studded with incredible lookout points offering stunning views.

 Where to Eat in Matera

-There were so many cute bars and cafes lining the cobblestoned streets.
+There are so many cute bars and cafes lining the cobblestoned streets of Matera.
 We spend the evening at a few different spots around town, snacking and watching the people go by.

 Ridola is the perfect spot for people watching because it’s located right on the main walkway.
 We sat outside on the trendy patio and watched families on their evening stroll.
 It was Easter weekend so there seemed to be a mix of religious tour groups and Italian families celebrating the holiday together.

 Area 8 is ideal for having a dinner on their vintage outdoor patio.
 Alfie approved.